Khaydhar ibn Kawus al-Afshin: Afshin and Babak

 In 835, Caliph al-Mu'tasim appointed Afshin as governor of Adharbayjan to fight against Babak Khorramdin, leader of neo-Mazdakite Persian movement of the Khurramites.

 After a fierce resistance by Babak's army, Afshin eventually defeated it and captured Babak's castle of Bazz in August 837.
-Ya'qubi (Tarikh II, 579) records Afshin freeing 7,600 Arab prisoners from this fortress and he destroyed the castle.
-The Khurramite leader went into hiding under the protection of a local Christian prince Sahl ibn-Sunbat who later turned him into Afshin.
+Ya'qubi (Tarikh II, 579) records Afshin freeing 7,600 Arab prisoners from this fortress and destroying the castle.
+The Khurramite leader went into hiding under the protection of a local Christian prince Sahl ibn-Sunbat who later turned him in to Afshin.
 In return for Afshin's achievements, the caliph rewarded him with the governorship of Sind in addition to that of Armenia and Adharbayjan.

 Amorium campaign

 Map of the Byzantine and Arab campaigns in the years 837–838, showing Theophilos's raid into Upper Mesopotamia and Mu'tasim's retaliatory invasion of Asia Minor (Anatolia), culminating in the conquest of Amorium.

 In 838, al-Mu'tasim decided to launch a major punitive expedition against Byzantium, aiming to capture the two major Byzantine cities of central Asia Minor, Ancyra and Amorium.
 The latter was probably the largest city in Asia Minor at the time, as well as the birthplace of the reigning Amorian dynasty and consequently of particular symbolic importance; according to the chronicles, al-Mu'tasim's soldiers painted the word "Amorium" on their shields and banners.
 A vast army was gathered at Tarsus (80,000 men according to Treadgold), which was then divided into two main forces.
 Afshin was placed in command of the northern force, that would invade the Armeniac theme from the region of Melitene, joining up with the forces of the city's emir, Omar al-Aqta.
 The southern, main force, under the Caliph himself, would pass through the Cilician Gates into Cappadocia and head to Ancyra.
 After the city was taken, the Arab armies would join and march to Amorium.
 Afshin's force included, according to Skylitzes, the entire Arab army of Armenia, and numbered 20,000 (Haldon) to 30,000 men (Treadgold), among whom were some 10,000 Turkish horse-archers.